Slevinski/slevinski.github.io/series/writing-and-representation/entries/plane-based-writing-and-script-typology/essay.md

 The goal is to avoid forcing signed writing into categories that were not built to see it clearly.

-## What this paper does not claim

-The paper does not claim that `plane-based writing` is already settled field terminology.
+## Scope and next questions

-It is a platform analytic term offered for scrutiny and refinement.
+`Plane-based writing` is a working analytic term offered for scrutiny and refinement.

-The paper does not claim that all signed writing must be SignWriting.

-Other systems may answer different questions or serve different communities.

-The paper does not claim that SignWriting is superior to other writing systems because it is spatial.

-It claims that its spatial organization must be described accurately before fair comparison is possible.

-The paper does not claim that every spatial notation is language writing.

-Maps, diagrams, dance notation, mathematical notation, and musical notation all use space, but they do not all have the same relation to language.

-The paper does not claim that this typological argument proves literacy outcomes.
+Its job is not to rank writing systems or make SignWriting the required model for all signed writing.

+Its job is to make fair comparison possible by naming a structural fact: in Sutton SignWriting, authored spatial relation belongs to the written unit.

+That claim leaves several questions for neighboring documents.
-Reading fluency, educational effects, adoption patterns, and community use require their own evidence.

-Those questions belong primarily in *Sutton SignWriting Language and Literacy Research* and *Sutton SignWriting Evidence and Adoption*.
+Reading fluency, educational effects, adoption patterns, and community use belong primarily in *Sutton SignWriting Language and Literacy Research* and *Sutton SignWriting Evidence and Adoption*.

-The paper also does not claim that the proposed two-axis account is final.

-It is a working typological proposal.
+Comparative script design belongs in *Other Sign Language Scripts and Their Conceptions*.

+Technical preservation of the signbox belongs in *Formal SignWriting*.

-Future papers on kinematic writing may refine the terms used here.
+Future work may refine the two-axis account and the terms used here.

 ## Why this belongs first in the writing-systems series